AbolfazlMnf/BugHunter-AI/README.md

 This project is currently under active development.

-The focus is on building a practical AI Engineering system while keeping the architecture understandable, testable, and incrementally extensible.
+The focus is on building a practical AI Engineering system while keeping the architecture understandable, testable, reliable, and incrementally extensible.